 Jan.
 23-26 X Games.
 The automaker says the event also will be carried on ESPN digital platforms, including XGames.com, an X Games app, and X Games pages across Twitter, Facebook, and Tumblr.

 The new spot shows the Wrangler Polar Edition bulling it way through powder on a snow-covered mountain.
 The song says "Friends call me Snow Miser, whatever I touch.
 Turns to snow in my clutch."

-also print, digital, and social extensions of the campaign.
+There are also print, digital, and social extensions of the campaign.
 The automaker says those include a social-media effort called "Polar Quest," which launched earlier this month.
-The program involves clues
+The

-that lead to "badges" concealed within various Internet sites.
+program involves clues that lead to "badges" concealed within various Internet sites.
 For each badge, participants earn an entry in the "Polar Quest" sweepstakes.
-Three winners already have been selected for an
+Three winners already have been

 There are also experiential elements planned for Aspen, including the two-story "Tag Shop," a faux garage which Jeep has used at past games